RoseTHERESA/definitions-august-26-2015/README.md

 ###4.
 HTTP
 #####HyperText Transfer Protocol
-HTTP is a specific kind of TCP that governs the request response cycle -- the communication between clients and servers.
-As such, it
+HTTP is a specific kind of TCP that governs the request response cycle of communication between clients and servers.
+This takes place at the Application Level of the web.
+This protocol requires that all data be transmitted as text or as strings.
+Data must be "stringified" for transfer and then often parsed at the receiving end.

 ###5.
 Protocol
 Very generally, a protocol is the way a certain something should be done.
 On the web, protocols govern how communications takes place between computers.